 Are colleges and universities currently open?

-Mayor Coper’s Coronavirus Task Force Roadmap for Re-opening does not address colleges and universities.
+Mayor Cooper’s Coronavirus Task Force Roadmap for Re-opening does not address colleges and universities.
 Each college and university is urged to develop a strategy for safely educating its students, while protecting the health and well-being of its employees.
 Such protocols must be in accordance with all social distancing guidelines in effect at any given time.
 Each college and university should seek approval of its protocols for re-opening from the Health Department.

 What are the recommendations for religious communities under the Roadmap for Reopening Nashville?

-While Governor Lee permits congregations to hold services at 50% capacity, Mayor Coper’s Coronavirus Task Force has set forth these recommendations for religious communities.
+While Governor Lee permits congregations to hold services at 50% capacity, Mayor Cooper’s Coronavirus Task Force has set forth these recommendations for religious communities.
 In addition, a webinar on this topic was offered by Mayor John Cooper’s Office on May 7, 2020 and can be viewed here.